AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/getting-started/configure-datastreams.md

 The following steps illustrate how to create a sample datastream for a mobile implementation:

-1. In the browser, navigate to [Adobe Experience Platform Data Collection UI](https://experience.adobe.com/#/data-collection) and login with your credentials.
+1. In the browser, navigate to the [Data Collection UI](https://experience.adobe.com/#/data-collection) and login with your credentials.
 2. If your organization is enabled for multiple sandboxes, first select the sandbox from the top right corner.
 For more details about sandboxes, please read the [sandboxes overview](https://experienceleague.adobe.com/docs/experience-platform/sandbox/home.html).
 2. From the left panel, select **Datastreams**.
 3. Select **New Datastream** (located on top right).